Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 Maret 2026 16.55.14 UTC
+- WIB: Jumat, 20 Maret 2026 17.53.21 UTC
-- WITA: Jumat, 20 Maret 2026 17.55.14 UTC
+- WITA: Jumat, 20 Maret 2026 18.53.21 UTC
-- WIT: Jumat, 20 Maret 2026 18.55.14 UTC
+- WIT: Jumat, 20 Maret 2026 19.53.21 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude